 Family friendly accommodation:

 The stand-alone loft-style Warehouse sleeps a family of 5; it has a mezzanine floor for kids as well as its own private pool and large terrace.
-The Family Apartment has twin beds in its open-plan living area plus a sofabed for 1 extra guest, and a separate double bedroom.
+The Family Apartment has twin beds in its open-plan living area (suitable for teens) plus a sofabed for two children, and a separate double bedroom.
 Parents will find its kitchenette useful.
-All rooms except the Tree House can fit a baby cot or have a very comfortable sofabed for 1 extra guest.
+All rooms except the Tree House and The Cabin can fit a baby cot or have a very comfortable sofabed for 1 child.